Tuesday, September 29, 2020

 After I watched the movie, I listened to The Ringer's rewatchable podcast about the movie.
 For eight years following grad school, Bill Simmons lived in Charlestown.
 The characters in the movie were born, raised and live in the Boston neighborhood of Charlestown.

 I enjoyed the movie and recommend it.
-[Note of self], I need to watch The Hurt Locker; I didn't realize that Renner started in that movie.
+[Note of self], I need to watch The Hurt Locker; I didn't realize that Renner starred in that movie.

 - Doug MacRay (Affleck): I need your help.
 I can't tell you what it is, you can never ask me about it later, I wanna hurt some people.